Asim Nath Dubey Nov 04, 2025

 Roles and Responsibilities of a Power BI Consultant

-- Solution Design and Architecture: Design end-to-end Power BI solutions, including data models, reports, dashboards, and integration strategies.
+• Solution Design and Architecture: Design end-to-end solutions such as data models, reports, dashboards and integrations.

-- Best Practices and Strategy: Advise clients on Power BI best practices, data governance, and BI strategy alignment with business goals.
+• Best Practices and Strategy: Recommendation regarding governance, best practices, and aligning BI strategy to business objectives.

 Skills Required for a Power BI Consultant